Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 ## UX

 The expectation for users is that they be able to sample the work of the digital designer.
-They can orbit around 3d moddles as well as explore galleries and toggle between different views of drawings/models.
+They can orbit around 3d moddles as well as explore galleries of various services.
 A landing page gives an overview of the services on offer.
 Each design discipline has it's own page where a user can see relevant projects and learn more about the processes involved.
 A contact page allows allows the user to enquire about the work and engage with the designer in order to collaborate.

 ### UX Planes